FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 FlyingPress Features That Stood Out For me

-1. FlyingCDN Above All: Not the core plugin feature, but the FlyingCDN add-on has been a steal deal at just $5 per month.
+- FlyingCDN Above All: Not the core plugin feature, but the FlyingCDN add-on has been a steal at $10 per month with 100 GB of bandwidth included.
 The rankings have improved a lot due to this, and that makes it the most important feature for which I’d use FlyingPress.

 My FlyingPress Settings